bofeiw/InteractiveMessage/README.md

   ]
 }
 ```
-And here is the json file used in the [demo page](https://bofei.io/InteractiveMessage/samples/reply).
+And the following is the json file used in the [demo page](https://bofei.io/InteractiveMessage/samples/reply).
 ```json
 {
   "messages": [